-Take the necessary steps to make sure to secure your choice as best as possible.
-Trouble shoot your decisions and don’t take them lightly, but also know that you can prepare for only so much.
+Do what you feel is necessary to ensure each of your choices is the best possible one.
+Troubleshoot your decisions and don’t take them lightly, but also know that you can prepare for only so much.
 Part of being a successful business owner is being able to think on your feet, and take a bad situation and turn it around.
 That’s the difference between a good entrepreneur and an exceptional one.
 There’s no time like the present to take that next step!

 Jantsch, John.
 “10 Ways to Make Your Business Stand Out.”
 Business Know-how.
 N.p., n.d.
 Web.